-Nancy is the only animal in military history to be accorded full funeral honours and to be buried in an Allied war cemetery.
-This is the story of famous springbok mascot of the 4th South African Infantry Regiment who died of pneumonia at Hermeton in Belgium during the severe winter of 1918 during World War I.
+Nancy is the only animal in South African military history to be accorded full funeral honours and to be buried in an Allied war cemetery.
+This is the story of famous Springbok mascot of the 4th South African Infantry Regiment who died of pneumonia at Hermeton in Belgium during the severe winter of 1918 during World War I.

 At her funeral, the firing party fired their volley.
 As the echoes died slowly away on this quiet afternoon, the regimental bugler, Private A E Petersen, stepped forward; a few seconds later the familiar notes of the Last Post sounded.
 Once or twice the bugler faltered but nobody seemed to notice.
 Bugler Petersen sounded the last note and there were tears in his eyes as the officers saluted, then trudged back to their cold and muddy trenches around the village.